kaberibell/asb-bulldog-bulletin-personalized-digest/README.md

 ## What Is This?

-Every week, your school sends out a newsletter packed with information — events, volunteering opportunities, sports sign-ups, food drives, and much more.
+Every week, our school sends out a newsletter packed with information — events, volunteering opportunities, sports sign-ups, food drives, and much more.
 The problem is that not everything in that newsletter is relevant to your family.
 If you have a child in 1st grade, you don't need to read about 8th grade graduation or middle school sports results.

 This tool automatically reads your school's weekly newsletter when it arrives in your Gmail inbox, filters it down to only what matters to your family, and sends you a clean, easy-to-read digest email.
-If there's a food drive, it even adds a reminder to your Google Calendar on the Saturday before so you remember to pick up the supplies.
+If there's a food drive, it even adds a reminder to your Google Calendar on the Saturday before the first Monday of the month so you remember to pick up the specific supplies assigned to your child's grade.

 ---